 The Curators’ Circle jointly support two projects each year.
-In 2021 these will be the brand-new touring exhibition Quentin Blake: Illustrating Verse, exploring Quentin’s work over 60 years with poets from Sylvia Plath to Michael Rosen, and a new commission from an emerging illustrator.
+In 2022 these will include the brand-new touring exhibition Quentin Blake: Illustrating Verse, exploring Quentin’s work over 60 years with poets from Sylvia Plath to Michael Rosen, and a new commission from an emerging illustrator.

-As a member of the Curators’ Circle, you can contribute £6,000 a year, which also affords involvement with Illustration Angels activites.
+As a member of the Curators’ Circle, you can contribute £6,000 a year, which also includes involvement as an Illustration Angel.

 Donations and Gift Aid

 We are a small charity and every donation makes a big difference.